-4. Stitch length and width are adjusted easily with buttons, allowing for more precision and options than with a mechanical sewing machine.
+4. Stitch length and width are adjusted easily with buttons, allowing for more precision and options than a mechanical sewing machine.

 Furthermore, the Brother CS7000X sewing machine includes a detachable, wide table.
 This is especially helpful for holding quilts and larger projects like dresses and costumes.

 |37 stitches (1 automatic one-step buttonhole)

 |800 stitches per min (spm)

-If you aren’t wanting a computerized sewing machine but want a larger variety of stitches for an affordable price, I recommend the Brother XR3774 sewing machine.
+If you don’t want a computerized sewing machine but still desire a larger variety of stitches for an affordable price, I recommend the Brother XR3774 sewing machine.